-Our Code of Community is a living document that we commit to updating, revisiting, and consistently offering room for edits in order to remain in alignment of anti-racist practices, inclusivity, and the spirit of true collaboration.
+Our Code of Community and Collective Values is a living document that we commit to updating, revisiting, and consistently offering room for edits in order to remain in alignment of anti-racist practices, inclusivity, and the spirit of true collaboration.

 COCO’S CODE OF COMMUNITY